heidthecamp/ai-case-study/README.md

 * So far __Sidewalk Labs__' flagship project seems to be the collaboration between them and the city of Toronto CA, where __Sidewalk Labs__ has design a 12 acre lot<sup>[[13]](#13)</sup>, using sustainable materials.
 However, this project was scrapped by May 2020<sup>[[14]](#14)</sup>.

-* How companies in theis field measure success and how this specific company is perfomring based on these metrics

-* How is this company perfoming compared to it's compeditors
+* If success is defiend by being the first to implement a smart city so far I see no company that has truely succeeded yet.
+I feel that __Sidewalk Labs__ has come really close, only having their proposal revoked after the 2020 pandemic caused major uncertainty.
+In the mean time __Sidewalk Labs__ is still selling a partnering with realestate development teams.

 ## Recommendations